AZAL-34/AZAL-34/README.md

 - 💞️ I’m looking to collaborate on nothing in particular
 - 📫 How to reach me: don't
 - 😄 Pronouns: i'd rather not come out through github thank you very much
-- ⚡ Fun fact: two golf balls have been hit on the moon with a makeshift six iron
+- ⚡ Fun fact: Undertale is a 2015 2D role-playing video game created by American indie developer Toby Fox.

 <!---
 Izeas69/Izeas69 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.